ZanderThannhauser/zebu/README.md

 resulting in a **context-sensitive** tokenizer.
 A tokenizer is generated to recognize only the tokens that would be valid to read next for each parser state.
 This enables reading multiple languages with the same parser, with perhaps different keywords or comment-style.
-(CSS embded in HTML, for instance)
+(CSS embedded in HTML, for instance)

 ## Command-Line Arguments (Usage):